 Milingimbi people are the Yolngu (‘Aboriginal person’), a group of intermarrying clans who live in Milingimbi, Yirrkala and Galiwin’ku and speak a dialect of one of a number of closely related languages.

 Milingimbi is organised into five camps of people who have moved from ancestral estates into the town area.
 The island has four ancestral estates.
 Traditional governance of Milingimbi is complicated, as the island is inhabited by over 21 clan groups.

 Together Yolngu clans formed a social system of religious organisation that differs from neighbouring systems.
 In Yolngu belief, the landscape is inhabited by the dispersed bodies and powers of wangarr (totemic ancestors) along with traces of their activities and their names.

 Traditional ownership is complex in Milingimbi.
 The community is organised into five camps of people who are not traditional owners but have moved from ancestral estates into the town area.

 The East Arnhem Shire Council provides local government in Milingimbi, which is in the Shire’s Gumurr Gatjirrk Ward.
-Changes to the Electoral Boundaries sin 2012, will see Gumurr Gattjirrk Ward elect two (2) of the fourteen (14) council members.
+Changes to the Electoral Boundaries in 2012, saw Gumurr Gattjirrk Ward elect two (2) of the fourteen (14) council members.
 The shire headquarters are in Nhulunbuy and it has a service delivery centre in Milingimbi.